Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Empirical Study

 \subsubsection{TIMSS 2003 Mathematics Dataset}

 Trends in International Mathematics and Science Study (TIMSS) is an international assessment of the mathematics and science achievement of fourth- and eighth-grade students.
 Its data have been garnered in a four-year cycle and utilized for designing effectual educational policy around the world.
 The subset of the U.S. eighth-grade mathematics data collected in 2003 was analyzed in DCM studies \parencite{skaggs_grain_2016,su_hierarchical_2013}, and we conducted an analysis using the dataset found in \textcite{su_hierarchical_2013}.
-A total of 757 examinees answering 23 items associated with thirteen attributes comprise this dataset.
-The authors notice no Q-matrix estimation studies that have attempted to estimate the Q-matrix with such highly dimensional attributes.
-Nonetheless, we implemented the Q-matrix estimation by the proposed method and compared its performance with the Q-matrix specified by the domain experts in \textcite{su_hierarchical_2013}.
+A total of 757 examinees answering 23 items associated with 13 attributes comprise this dataset.
+The item response data are available on the \texttt{CDM} R package \parencite{robitzsch_cdm_2020}.
+We implemented the Q-matrix estimation by the proposed method and compared its performance with the Q-matrix specified by the domain experts in \textcite{su_hierarchical_2013}.
 This Q-matrix was also used as the initial value for the proposed method so that we do not need the computationally intensive relabeling procedure for the estimated Q-matrix.
+It should be noted that, although we performed Q-matrix estimation with the EM-based algorithm, this algorithm produced an estimated Q-matrix with the same $q$-vector for all the items because of the high-dimensional attribute main- and interaction-effect terms.
+Thus, we did not include the EM-based algorithm in this real data analysis.